phac-nml/irida-sistr-results/README.md

 By default, results will come from any workflow version.
 A list of possible versions is shown when running `irida-sistr-results -h`.

 ```
-  -w WORKFLOW_VERSIONS, --workflow-version WORKFLOW_VERSIONS
+  -w WORKFLOW_VERSIONS_OR_IDS, --workflow WORKFLOW_VERSIONS_OR_IDS
-                        Only include results of these workflow version(s) ['0.1', '0.2', '0.3'] [all versions]
+                        Only include results of these workflow versions (or uuids) ['0.1', '0.2', '0.3'] [all versions]
 ```

+You may also pass the workflow UUID to `--workflow` instead of the version.

 # Installation